Page Sections

 Access PBR Support Materials

-Visit the Resources page to explore resources, presentations and worksheets to help clinician-scientists learn about and implement practice-based research in clinic.
+Visit the PBR Resources page to explore resources, presentations and worksheets to help clinician-scientists learn about and implement practice-based research in clinic.